 Tips and tricks

-- I use baby new potatoes and leave the skins, mostly because I love how it looks but you could certainly swap the baby taters for regular size and peel if you prefer.
+- I use baby (new) potatoes and leave the skins, mostly because I love how it looks but you could certainly swap the baby taters for regular size and peel if you prefer.

 - I find sea salt flakes are the best to add in right at the end.

 - Don’t skip the parsley.
-It adds a really nice freshness to the butter and garlic flavours.
+It adds a really nice freshness to the butter and garlic flavours

-Buttery Garlic Potatoes topped with Crispy Prosciutto
+Garlic Butter Potatoes topped with Crispy Prosciutto

-- 4 slices prosciutto
+- 5 slices prosciutto

-- 800 g (1.8 pounds) baby potatoes, washed
+- 1 kg baby potatoes, washed (2 lb)

 - 2 tablespoons butter (notes)

-- 1/2 tablespoon olive oil (notes)
+- 2 teaspoons olive oil

-- 2 cloves garlic, crushed
+- 3 medium cloves garlic, crushed

-- 2 tablespoons fresh parsley, roughly chopped (notes)
+- ¼ cup fresh parsley, roughly chopped

-- sea salt flakes
+- sea salt flakes, to taste

 - Preheat the oven to 200C / 375F / 180C fan forced.
 Line a baking tray with baking paper.

-- Lay the prosciutto on the baking paper in a single layer and place in the oven for 12-15 minutes until crispy.
+- Lay the prosciutto on the baking paper in a single layer and place in the oven for 12-15 minutes (notes) until crispy.
 Remove and allow to cool before crumbling into smaller pieces.

-- If you have larger potatoes, cut them to about 1 1/2 inches or just pierce the whole smaller ones with a fork.
+- If you have larger potatoes, cut them to about 1 – 1 ½ inches or just pierce the whole smaller ones with a fork.
 Place them in a large saucepan and cover with water.
 Bring to the boil over high heat.
 Boil for about 7-10 minutes until cooked.
 Drain and set aside.

-- In the same saucepan add the butter, oil, garlic and paprika.
+- In the same saucepan over medium heat, add the butter, oil and garlic.
 Let it come to a bubble, stirring and cook for about 2 minutes.
-Add the potatoes, prosciutto and parsley and stir to combine.
+Don't let the garlic burn.